 Advantages of Genome Sequencing

-Scientific information with potential medical implications is obtained
+Obtaining scientific information with potential medical implications

 The primary purpose of sequencing one’s genome is to obtain information of medical value for future care.
 Genomic sequencing can provide information on genetic variants that can lead to disease or can increase the risk of disease development, even in asymptomatic people.
 Thus genome sequencing has the potential to increase the ability to act preemptively prior to disease development or commence treatment for a disease that has not yet been diagnosed.
 For people experiencing a health-impacting condition, DNA sequencing can provide a precise diagnosis which might affect the medical management of symptoms, or provide treatment options.